-In the event of a member institution failure, a depositor’s chequing account, savings account, mortgage tax accounts, and any unregistered term deposits in single name would be considered as deposits held in one name and would therefore be combined for a maximum coverage limit of $100,000, per CDIC member institution.
+In the event of a member institution failure, a depositor’s chequing account, savings account, and any unregistered term deposits in single name would be considered as deposits held in one name and would therefore be combined for a maximum coverage limit of $100,000, per CDIC member institution.

 Here are examples of moneys held in one name at one CDIC member institution – and what does (✓) and does not (✗) qualify for CDIC coverage:

 - $ 40,000 in a term deposit ✓

 - $ 25,000 in a savings account ✓

 - $ 25,000 in a chequing account ✓